-Mailbox - In Mailbox you can connect to your remote mailbox to retrieve your new e-mail messages or view your previously retrieved e-mail messages offline.
-See Settings for e-mail, p.
-'60'.
+Mailbox-In Mailbox you can connect to your remote mailbox to retrieve your new e-mail messages or view your previously retrieved e-mail messages offline.
+See 'E-mail', p.
+54.

-Drafts - stores draft messages that have not been sent. -
+$\square$ Drafts-Stores draft messages that have not been sent.

-Sent - stores the last 15 messages that have been sent excluding messages sent using Bluetooth.
-To change the number of messages to be saved, see Other settings, p.
-'63'.
+Sent-Stores the last 15 messages that have been sent excluding messages sent using a Bluetooth connection.
+To change the number of messages to be saved, see 'Other settings', p.
+56.

-Outbox - is a temporary storage place for messages waiting to be sent. £.
+Outbox-A temporary storage place for messages waiting to be sent.

-Reports- You can request the network to send you a delivery report of the text messages and multimedia messages you have sent (network service).
+Reports-You can request the network to send you a delivery report of the text messages and multimedia messages you have sent (network service).
 Receiving a delivery report of a multimedia message that has been sent to an e-mail address might not be possible.